ziutek/simple_go_wiki/README.md

 ## Controller

+We need to instal *web.go*:

+    $ cd ..
+    $ git clone git://github.com/hoisie/web.go
+    $ cd web.go && make install
+    $ cd ../simple_go_wiki

-Next we should write the last part of our application witch is responsible for interaction with the user.
+Next we can write the last part of our application witch is responsible for interaction with the user.
 Lets create *controller.go* file:

     package main